 ERER Task Force Consideration Standards Recommendation Measurement Question 1.
 Cost / Benefit - Consider studying existing system configurations, hardware types, outsourcing practices, and vendor choices.
 Included in interviews and surveys 2.
 Consider estimating the extent to which existing systems will require modification or replacement to accommodate any changes that the ERER Task Force recommends.
 Model 3: Fully electronic - At this level the entire recording process can be completed without manual intervention.
 The submitter creates an XML based electronic document that includes both data and presentation information.
 This document is wrapped with a digital signature and may also include digitized signatures.
 Once received, the county systems will validate document integrity and proceed with automated indexing.
 Business rules will be used to validate recordability and an image of the document will be generated which becomes the document of record.
 Receipt and recording information is returned to the submitter electronically.
 This level provides the greatest efficiency improvement since no manual intervention is required and processing time is greatly reduced.
 Model 3 Pro: Model 3 allows for the greatest reduction in work effort by eliminating data entry at the county.
 Because of this, elapsed recording time is also significantly reduced.
 Since robust validation rules can be implemented, the document rejection rate should be greatly improved.
+What model of e-recording did your county pilot test with Trusted Submitters?
 How much system re-use did you experience?
 As a result of decreased data entry responsibilities at the county, has elapsed recording time been affected?
 Did your current system require significant modifications or replacements to accommodate e-recording?
+How much manual intervention was needed in the automated process?
+What is the rejection rate?
+What are the top 3 reasons for rejection?
 TS: What modifications did you need to make or plan to make to accommodate e-recording?
 Do you think these modifications will be beneficial in your work with counties?
+How much manual intervention was needed in the automated process?

-The private sector should realize a reduced work effort because of process flow efficiencies provided by model 3.
+· The private sector should realize a reduced work effort because of process flow efficiencies provided by model 3.
+What is the rejection rate?
+What are the top 3 reasons for rejection?
 This model should promote more business-to-business integration throughout the Real Estate industry as electronic processing pushes further upstream.
 Because of digital signatures and encryption, document integrity improves over model 1 or 2.
 Con: With automation comes complexity.
 Additional business rules and processing steps must be encapsulated within the system.
 Both the private sector and counties will need to implement systems more complex than those required at model 1 or 2.
 Because of the additional complexity, model 3 applications are more costly to develop and implement.
-Because of the complexity of • 3.
-Consider updating the results of the county-by-county survey regarding tract indexes, Torrens, and other matters that the county recorders are currently conducting.
+Because of the complexity of implementation, full model 3 integration may not be practical for many counties.
+3. Consider updating the results of the county-by-county survey regarding tract indexes, Torrens, and other matters that the county recorders are currently conducting.
 Determined as out-of-scope for project